joelchrono12/joelchrono12.ml/_posts/2021-04-09-mpd-android-streaming.md

 title: How to stream music to Android with MPD
 header: How to stream music to Android with MPD
 description: A quick and dirty guide on how to do music streaming from your desktop (or any device with a music folder) to Android with MPD
-tags: linux tutorial foss android
+tags: linux tutorial foss android music
 permalink: /blog/mpd-android-streaming/
 layout: post
 date: "2021-04-09 19:46:47 -0500"